martatorredev/mt-privacy-block-for-youtube/README.md

-# 🔒 MT Privacy Block for YouTube
+# 🛡️ MT Privacy Block for YouTube

-**A Gutenberg block for embedding YouTube videos without tracking cookies, enhancing privacy and ensuring GDPR compliance.**
+**A Gutenberg block for embedding YouTube videos without tracking cookies, enhancing privacy and ensuring GDPR compliance.
+No additional configuration required.**

 ---